Injury management is a broad term that encompasses a number of processes for assisting injured employees, including:

 The process and accountabilities for all employees, workplace managers/principals and other key stakeholders are detailed in the department's

 The department has a legislative obligation to provide rehabilitation to employees with an accepted WorkCover claim.
-Additionally, rehabilitation programs may also be provided to assist employees with non work-related injuries to return to work.
+Additionally, rehabilitation programs may also be provided to assist employees with non-work related injuries to return to work where operationally reasonable.

 Most schools and departmental workplaces have trained Rehabilitation and Return to Work Coordinators who are responsible for facilitating and coordinating appropriate rehabilitation services for ill and injured employees at that workplace.

-In addition, each region has injury management consultants, who provide consultancy, advice and coaching on rehabilitation case management.
+In addition, each region has Senior Injury Management Consultants, who provide consultancy, advice and coaching on rehabilitation case management.

 WorkCover, QSuper and other claims